-Using the index, people can have the same insights of the market that people that look into traditional markets have using the VIX:
+Using the index, people can have the same insights of the market that people that look into traditional markets have using traditional volatility indices:

 There are a multitude of trading strategies users can implement using the CVI Index.
 As an example, below we describe 3 of the most common strategies for trading the volatility index: